-An educational resource for students and teachers studying Earth's history, fossils, and evolution.
+An educational resource for botanically curious students and teachers studying Earth's history, fossils, and evolution

-The history of the Earth is frequently told through a narrative of animals.
-Strange creatures that remind us of mythical beasts; dinosaurs, mammoths, even strange ocean creatures fascinate the imaginations of children and adults.
-Rarely does popular culture describe geologic history through the most fundamental organisms on the planet: plants and algae.
+The Earth's history is frequently told through a narrative of animal evolution; strange creatures that remind us of mythical beasts, such as dinosaurs, mammoths, and creatures that fascinate the mind of children and adults.
+Rarely does popular culture describe geologic history through the most fundamental organisms on the planet: plants, algae, bacteria, and fungi.

-Unlike almost all other websites, this one uses "plants" as the key organisms for studying the evolutionary changes on Earth.
-As we all learned, photosynthesis is basis to almost all life on Earth.
-This was especially true in the past, and therefore plants (i.e. photosynthetic organisms) serve as the perfect lens with which to study evolutionary change.
+This website uses plants (and other "unseen" organisms) as the focus for studying the evolutionary changes on Earth.
+We all learned that photosynthesis is the basis for most life on Earth.
+This was also true in the past, and therefore autotrophs and decomposers serve as great lenses with which to study geologic/evolutionary change.

 In order to elucidate evolution and the role of plants in geologic history, this website is organized to provide this information in several different approaches: